cedar-policy/cedar-local-agent/README.md

 );
 ```

+### Availability Warning:

+Using a `log::FieldSet` configuration that sets any cedar field to `true` will result in that field being logged.
+These fields, including the entities field, could contain sensitive information.
+Additionally, the cedar language has no current limit on field sizes within a [`Request`](..link).
+A large request with verbose logging can result in more disk i/o to occur.
+This disk i/o could negatively impact the performance of the application.

+Alternatively, create a default `log::FieldSet` with `log::FieldSetBuilder::default().build().unwrap()`.
+This option will redact user input.

 ### Note:

 Cedar does not at this time support extracting the `Context` from the `Request` struct since it is private, therefore it is extracted using `request.to_string()`.
 This is not ideal as this logs the entire request (Principal, Action, Resource, Context) instead of just the context.